 Anyway, as soon as I returned from my trip I set about making the cordial.
 It is so so simple and only requires a few ingredients.

 I urge you over the coming weeks to go on an elderflower hunt.
 Make sure you pick the right flowers.
 They grow from bushes, not the ground, and look very like cow parsley.
-You can’t really get it wrong because they smell like elderflower cordial…so if you have ever had it you will know what you are looking for!
-If in doubt check out this blog.
+You can’t really get it wrong because they smell like elderflower cordial…so if you have ever had it you will know what you are looking for.

 So, the all important recipe is here.
 It is a mixture of two other recipes that I found on the internet…I have no idea what I did last year!